 Australia vs England 1st Ashes test scoreboard

-BRISBANE, Australia (AP) Scoreboard at stumps Thursday after the first day of the first Ashes cricket test between Australia and England at the Gabba:
+BRISBANE, Australia (AP) Scoreboard at stumps Friday after the second day of the first Ashes cricket test between Australia and England at the Gabba:

 England, 1st Innings=